 Marriage Counseling and Couples Therapy is a second career for me.
 I had a successful and fulfilling career in Management Consulting for almost 25 years.
 My last “real job” was working for Oracle running a Business Process Management consulting group.
 I always knew that I would have two careers and that my second career would bring me closer to real people.
 In 2009, I faced down my fears and made the leap.
 I earned my Master’s degree in clinical counseling from the University of Northern Colorado and officially embarked on my journey to become a couples and family therapist.
 It has proved to be the best decision I have ever made.
 I love going to “work.”
 (I needed the quotes because sometimes it really doesn’t feel like work!)
 I love working with couples and helping them move closer to each other.
 I love my new colleagues and working closely with them to become a better therapist every day.

-I have two incredible teenage kids – a 14-year-old son and 16-year-old daughter.
-I am very proud how my ex-wife and I are co-parenting our children.
+I have two incredible teenage kids – a 16-year-old son and 18-year-old daughter.
+I am very proud of how my ex-wife and I are co-parenting our children.
 We have remained very close friends, and I count her husband as a friend as well.
 My kids love their stepsiblings, and I love them too.
 My daughter recently told me that she loves her life and wouldn’t change a thing.
-Now, that is pretty great coming from a 16-year-old girl!
+Now, that is pretty great coming from an 18-year-old girl!

 For five weeks in the summer of 2013 my daughter and I walked the 500-mile Camino de Santiago – the entire width of Spain from France to the Ocean.
-The summer before that, my son and I backpacked 120 miles on the Colorado Trail from Denver to Breckenridge.
-We have committed to ourselves to finishing the rest of the 500-mile trail before he graduates from high school.
-I love walking, hiking and backpacking, and my not-so-secret dream is to hike the entire Pacific Coast Trail from Mexico to Canada.
+The summer before that, my son and I backpacked 120 miles on the Colorado Trail from Denver to Breckenridge, and this summer we did the next 170 miles.
+We have committed ourselves to finishing the rest of the 500-mile trail before he graduates from high school.
+I love walking, hiking and backpacking, and my not-so-secret dream is to hike the entire Pacific Crest Trail from Mexico to Canada.